 MUA's 10-acre campus is located on what was once a sugar plantation and enjoys a constant breeze along with breathtaking views of the ocean and surrounding mountains.
 The physical structure has expanded step by step with the completion of a laboratory building (containing the anatomy, histology and microbiology labs) and a two-story library with extensive learning resources.

-A multipurpose complex with on-site health care clinics, a computer testing center, additional classrooms and faculty office space, was added in 2009.
-The campus also boasts on-site recreation facilities for students, with tennis courts, a basketball court and a fitness center.
+A multipurpose complex with on-site health care clinics, a computer testing center, as well as additional classrooms and faculty office space, was added in 2009.
+The campus also boasts on-site recreation for students with tennis courts, a basketball court and a fitness center.
 MUA maintains its focus on faculty accessibility and small class sizes.
-This strong academic environment has helped students achieve high USMLE pass rates and excellent residency placements.
+This strong academic environment has helped students achieve high USMLE passing rates and excellent residency placement.